Espejo Canton

 Espejo is a canton of Ecuador, located in Carchi Province.
 Its capital is the town of El Ángel.
 Its population in the 2001 census was 13,515 and in the 2010 census was 13,364.
-Espejo is in the Andes and El Angel has an elevation of 3010 m above sea level.
+Espejo is located in the Andes and El Ángel is situated at an elevation of 3010 m above sea level.

 Espejo canton contains the parishes of El Ángel (Anhil), El Goaltal, La Libertad (Alizo), and San Isidro.

 Demographics

 Ethnic groups as of the Ecuadorian census of 2010: